Program

 Jinsong Han, Zhejiang University

-Prob-Hashcat: Accelerating Probabilistic Password Guessing with Hashcat by Hundreds of Times
+Prob-Hashcat: Accelerating Probabilistic Password Guessing with Hashcat by Hundreds of Times [PDF]

 Ziyi Huang, Nankai University